 If you do do this, X-Particles will still run, but the online updater may or may not work correctly if X-Particles is not installed in this location, for the reason given above.

-Entering your serial number
+Entering your licence

 When you click the 'OK' button X-Particles will validate your licence by communicating with our dedicated server.
-After that it will not need to validate the serial every time you run Cinema, but it will need to do so once within every 21 day period after installation.
+After that it will not need to validate the licence every time you run Cinema, but it will need to do so once within every 21 day period after installation.
 If it cannot do so, the licence will stop working and you will need to contact us by email through our support email address.

 Please note that therefore your machine MUST have access to the internet before you can use it for the first time.
 If the licence cannot be validated the plugin will not work.